jupyter-book/jupyter-book/docs/index.md

 ---
-title: User Guide
+title: Jupyter Book User Guide
-subtitle: Learn how to use Jupyter Book.
 ---

 Jupyter Book is [a distribution of the MyST Document Engine](https://mystmd.org).